1. Print your Student's Admission Ticket

 TIP: Bring snacks and drinks in a clear zip-top bag with your student’s name on it.

-3. Know What is Restricted
+3. Know What is Prohibited

 - Cell Phones (MUST BE OFF)